 The measurement configuration of the scanning systems made possible to estimate the wind direction and height of the plume in 33 occasions.
-The results, presented in Table 4 and Figure 15, indicate that the plume transport was very stable and that the plume height (height of center of mass) was slightly higher than the summit altitude.
-In terms of daily variability, the mean emission rate was also remarkably stable, but the short short-term variability was high due to a very dynamic degassing activity of the volcano (sealing-explosion processes).
-This variability had a temporal scale smaller than the temporal resolution of the scanning systems, therefore caused some discrepancies between the measurements of the two instruments.
+The results, presented in Table 4 and Figure 20, indicate that the plume transport was very stable and that the plume height (at the centre of mass) was slightly higher than the summit altitude.
+In terms of daily variability, the emission rate also was remarkably stable, with a short-term variability associated with shallow processes (sealing-explosion rates) but no important deviations from the mean daily emission rate.

-Figure 15.
-Previous page: Wind-rose showing the distribution of plume directions (upwind) as measured from triangulation of the scanning systems.
-Above: Plume heights derived from the same measurements
+Figure 20.
+Above: Wind-rose showing the distribution of plume directions (upwind) as measured from triangulation of the scanning systems.
+Below: Plume heights derived from the same measurements

 The main source of uncertainty in our measurements is the estimate of plume speed.
 For the measurements reported here, we have used values reported from external sources (visual or UV-camera observations, weather forecasts) and it is desirable to have concurrent measurements of this parameter.
 The dual-beam method was not performed due to logistical constraints to find a location below the centerline of the plume to do the measurements.
 For the case of Karymsky, visual estimates suggested that the plume transport speed was not very high at the section of the plume intercepted by the scanners.
-A report from NOAA (http://ready.arl.noaa.gov/READYamet.php), however, indicates wind-speed values at the summit of Karymsky that were unexpectedly high.
-We decided not to interpolate these values to report our flux measurements and instead used a constant value of 6 ms-1, which was a typical value obtained from Large-Field of View Mobile-DOAS measurements, as indicated in the following section.
+A report from NOAA (http://ready.arl.noaa.gov/READYamet.php); however, indicates wind-speed values at the summit of Karymsky that were unexpectedly high.
+We decided not to interpolate these values to report our flux measurements and instead used a constant value of 6 ms-1, which was a typical value obtained from Large-Field of View Mobile-DOAS measurements.